sshashka/MoviesApp/README.md

 - Autorization (via api provided tools, or hopefuly FireBase)
 - Animations, because who does not like them(espectially when you hide poor api responce time with them)
 - UI improvenets
 - Code improvements.
-Because I believe in perfection, and it's a vary long journey to acheive it
+Because I believe in perfection, and it's a very long journey to acheive it